Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 8. **SHG G_CW _ Computational _ Approximate model** [(Link)](https://opg.optica.org/oe/fulltext.cfm?uri=oe-18-18-18732&id=205211)
 Finally, "SHG G_CW _ Computational _ Approximate Model" provided a simpler theoretical approach to understanding TIPM in Continuous Wave Gaussian SHG systems.
 By coupling heat and SHG equations, it showed how temperature gradients and thermal dispersion reduce conversion efficiency, emphasizing the need for effective thermal management, especially at higher powers.

-Each study tackled specific thermal challenges under various conditions—GCW, GPW, and BGPW—showing how heat affects SHG efficiency and offering solutions to mitigate these effects.
+Each study tackled specific thermal challenges under various conditions—GCW, GPW, and BGPW—showing how heat affects SHG efficiency and offering solutions to reduce these effects.
 This cohesive approach not only addresses the theoretical aspects of heat distribution and phase mismatching but also provides practical insights for optimizing nonlinear optical systems.
 Together, these works create a robust framework for understanding and managing thermal impacts in SHG, paving the way for more efficient laser technologies.

 # 9. Research Opportunities